Primed Priors for Simulation-Based Validation of Bayesian Models: Case studies

-The variation of calibration across parameters and preconditioning datasets was also larger in the real data preconditioning scenario, as can be seen from the size of the intervals displayed in Figure~\ref{fig:case_1_scaling}.
-This suggests a bigger variation across real data subsets compared to the variation across simulated datasets.
-Especially for smaller preconditioning sample sizes, results from individual preconditioning datasets might not be sufficiently reliable, which points to the importance of using several such preconditioning datasets rather than just a single one.

-In terms of runtime, we found that the power-scaling (representative) priors lead to slightly slower model fitting times in cases of good calibration (35s compared to 30s for the multiple subsetting approach), but substantially slower in cases where calibration was not achieved (300s compared to 60s for the multiple subsetting approach).
-For this, we measured the runtime of drawing the SBC datasets $y_j$ and fitting the SBC models $M^{(j)}$, given a preconditioned model $M_c$.
-Based on the high number of SBC simulations $J$, this will represent the majority of the runtime in most cases.
-While the absolute runtimes for the procedure are specific to the present application and implementation, they show a tradeoff between the more robust results of using a power-scaling based priors and their somewhat higher computational demands.
-This is likely related to a more complex posterior geometry in the power-scaling case, which makes sampling more challenging.
+\end{multicols} We repeated the simulations $T = 10$ times, drawing a new synthetic dataset for each run.
+We then drew $J = 100$ SBC datasets $\tilde{y}^{(j)}$ with $M=50$ each per run, and drew $S = 1000$ posterior samples per SBC model to calculate the rank statistic $R^{(t,j)}$.
+The results are shown in Figure~\ref{fig:case_1_scaling}; We calculate the gamma statistic (Equation~\ref{eq:gamma_score} for each model parameter and show their distribution to provide an overview of the results in Figure~\ref{fig:case_1_scaling}.
+We observe that narrower priors (i.e. larger values of $M$) result in better calibration across all cases.
+In particular, it is around $M=15$ that calibration noticeably improves even for the flat and vague priors.
+Full calibration is seen for all $M>20$ (not shown).

-Finally, we observed that the model with flat priors achieved better calibration than the model with vague priors, for any fixed preconditioning sample size, despite the flat priors being the actually wider ones.
-We assume that this specific issue is due to the choice of $\mathrm{Gamma}(0.01, 0.01)$ prior for the shape parameter in the vague prior case, as it pushes a lot of prior-mass towards shapes of zero, thus making the likelihood very challenging numerically.
-Apparently, when aided by preconditioning, it is possible that improper priors imply better calibration more quickly compared to certain, even practically common, proper priors.
-In a different context, a similar phenomenon was described by \cite{gelman_prior_2006}, where a very wide but simultaneously peaked inverse-gamma prior turned out to be much more informative than intended.
+Notably, we observed that the model with flat priors achieved better calibration than the model with vague priors, for any fixed preconditioning sample size.
+This is likely due to the choice of a $\mathrm{Gamma}(0.01, 0.01)$ prior for the shape parameter in the latter case, as it places a significant prior probability on shape values that are close to zero, making the likelihood very challenging numerically.
+Therefore, it would seem that a primed prior produced from a starting improper priors can produce a stable fit and reach calibration compared to certain proper but very diffuse priors.
+A related phenomenon is described in \cite{gelman_prior_2006}, where a very wide but simultaneously peaked inverse-gamma prior turns out to be much more informative than intended.

-In summary, we found that implicit priors based on both real and simulated data help in stabilizing SBC for the shown gamma regression.
-The minimally required preconditioning sample size to achieve sufficient calibration depends on the chosen prior and the data source.
-That said, using a preconditioning sample size equal to the number of model parameters appears to be a good starting point, at least for simple models and when working with vague or flat priors.